b4-nomarz/orderbook_trial_task/README.md

 #### Binance Client
 The binance client is an adapter of the MarketStream port and handles connection to the binance API.
-The port API is only one function that takes in a list of Symbols, a tuple-like struct of trading pairs, and returns the a broadcast reciever.
+The port API is only one function that takes in a list of Symbols, a tuple-like struct of trading pairs, and returns a broadcast reciever.
 The implementation itself does three main things.
 Connect to the websocket api.
-Creating a broadcast channel to create a pubsub.
-Then creating a seperate thread to loop over websocket messages and pass the incoming messages into the broadcast channel to be used by other methods.
-Leaving those functions to implement their own DTO transformation methods.
+Creating a broadcast channel for pubsub message passing.
+Then creating a seperate thread to loop over incoming websocket messages pass them into the broadcast channel to be used by other parts of the service.
+Leaving those parts to implement their own DTO transformation methods.

-Pros of creating this adapter in a hexagonal style allows us to swap out implmentations to use other market APIs.
+Creating this adapter in a hexagonal style allows us to swap out implmentations to use other market APIs.
 As the types of the exposed port methods remain the same.
-Also by keeping the abstraction in a struct we can pass it around the codebase if different use cases, like being in a connection limit manager, pop up as the struct is not tied down to the the different layers of the service.
+Also by keeping the abstraction in a struct we can pass it around the codebase for different use cases, like being in a connection limit manager (not implemented).
+This is to have the struct not tied down to different layers inside the service.
-By putting the connection inside a seperate process out of the main thread we can keep the connection alive and broadcast the messages through the channel recievers.
+By putting the websocket connection inside a seperate process out of the main thread we can keep the connection alive and broadcast the messages through the channel recievers and not block.
-Those receiver can be cloned in other concurrent processes so they all can get the same message instead of skipping over messages, like if a mpsc channel was used in async/await methods on the main thread.
+Those receiver are cloned in other concurrent processes to receive the same message.
+Messages end up being skipped with each call when using mpsc channel as that is a many to one channel.

 Cons of the current implementation is that subscr channeliptions can not be created dynamically due to the lack of exposed type needed for type coersion in the binance_spot_connector_rust crate.